tidymodels/spatialsample/tests/testthat/_snaps/spatial_vfold_cv.md

     Repeated cross-validation doesn't make sense when performing leave-one-out cross-validation. i Set `v` to a lower value. i Or set `repeats = 1`.

+---

+    Repeated resampling when `v` is 28 would create identical resamples

 # printing